Call4Cloud | MMP-C | Autopilot | Device Preparation

 I left my device hanging on the enrollment error and I contacted the OP again.
 I asked him if somehow the policy to define the Default Associations Configuration was configured

-Within a couple of minutes I got a reply: Yes….
-But we didn’t change anything in that policy for months?
-After proving the fact that I believe all the errors are because of that policy, he removed the assignment of the policy.
+Within a couple of minutes, I got a reply: Yes….
+But we haven’t changed anything in that policy for months?
+After proving that I believed all the errors were because of that policy, he removed the policy assignment.

 I trashed the autopilot settings in the Autopilot settings registry as shown below and retried the enrollment!
 So in this example, I just opened the AutopilotSettings Registry and started looking at the devicepreperation and devicesetup category.
 If one of them shows you an error/failed status, you need to trash the whole key and you could retry the enrollment